leanprover/lean4/.github/PULL_REQUEST_TEMPLATE.md

 * Include the link to your `RFC` or `bug` issue in the description.
 * If the issue does not already have approval from a developer, submit the PR as draft.
 * The PR title/description will become the commit message.
 Keep it up-to-date as the PR evolves.
-* For `feat/fix` PRs, the first line starting with "This PR" must be present and will become a changelog entry unless the PR is labeled with `no-changelog`.
+* For `feat/fix` PRs, the first paragraph starting with "This PR" must be present and will become a changelog entry unless the PR is labeled with `no-changelog`.
 If the PR does not have this label, it must instead be categorized with one of the `changelog-*` labels (which will be done by a reviewer for external PRs).